seanox/devwex-service/README.md

 # Description
 Service configures and uses Seanox Devwex as a Windows service.
-The service can be set to automatically start when the machine boots and will continue to run with no user logged onto the machine.
+Seanox starts with the start of Windows, runs in the background and does not require a user login.

 # Licence Agreement